Home Compare BSX vs ISRG

 Boston Scientific vs Intuitive Surgical: Which Stock Looks Stronger in 2026?

-Intuitive Surgical leads structurally, with profitability as the clearest single gap between the two profiles.
-Boston Scientific still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Boston Scientific carrying a narrow edge on valuation.
+Intuitive Surgical still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity